Alfresco/docs-alfresco/ags/latest/using/gs/the-fileplan.md

 * **Record folder**

     A record folder is created in a record category, and inherits the attributes of the record category.
 The record folder is considered to be under the control of the record category.
 Once the record folder is created, security restrictions apply.
-A record folder can be open or closed, and a closed record folder cannot accept records for filing.
+A record folder can be open or {% include tooltip.html word="recordfolderclosed" text="closed" %}, and a closed record folder cannot accept records for filing.

 * **Record**